-Representatives from North Korea and Japan on Wednesday will hold the first direct talks between the two neighbors in four years.
+Representatives from North Korea and Japan will meet in Beijing on Wednesday for the first direct talks between the two neighbors in four years, Agence France-Presse reported.

 According to Kyodo, the meeting is a “preliminary consultation to fix the agenda” for future talks.